hadirsa/spring-data-llm-adapter/README.md

 ### Schema Discovery
 - Automatic scanning of `@DataAgent` annotated entities
-- Multi-database support through Spring Data JPA
-- Caching and performance optimization
+- Caching
 - REST API for schema information

 ## Examples

 See the `examples/` directory for complete working applications:

-- `jpa-example/` - Complete example with JPA and Executor functionality
+- `jpa-example/` - Complete example with JPA

 ## Development